ciflikli/css/content/intro.md

 ### What's the Pre-Event (April 17)?

-It's when all participants gather for the first time and listen to the challenge presentations.
+It's when all participants gather for the first time and watch the challenge presentations (sponsors themselves won't be there during the pre-event).
 Afterwards, you will be able to mingle (drinks on us) and form teams.
 This ensures that you can all start hacking right away on the morning of the first day!

 ### Is there a cap on attendance?